SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Twilight Sparkle wakes up with a yawn.
 She gets out of bed and stretches her legs.
 Making her way over to her mirror, she levitates up a hairbrush to brush her mane.

-Looking the mirror, Twilight froze as her reflection did not greet her.
+Looking in the mirror, Twilight froze as her reflection did not greet her.
 Instead, Pinkie Pie was in her mirror, and she looks worried.

 Pinkie's reflection spoke up. *"Twilight!"*